 Bottlenecks are automatically detected as a result of the visualization, making it possible for team members and managers to solve them faster.
 It is also a great tool to gauge the performance and efficiency of each employee/department/team involved in the project.

 Originally, physical whiteboards were used with sticky notes and color codes to visually represent the workflow, but digital Kanban systems have since replaced them due to the obvious advantages that come with having a system that can be accessed from anywhere in the world.

 Kanbanize further explains the Kanban board in more details, alongside providing helpful guidance regarding how the system can be used to boost the performance of any team.

 Promote open and free communication.

 The larger a team is, the more essential it is to keep a line of communication open between the team members, as well as between the managers and the workforce.

 Miscommunication or lack of communication leads to bottlenecks, mistakes, slowdowns, confusions, inefficient performance outputs and an overall loss in productivity.
 Consider some of the following methods of encouraging free communication both within and across teams:

-- Organize team-building activities to strengthen kinship and open communication
+- Organize in-person or online team-building activities like virtual team trivia to strengthen kinship and open communication.

 Irrespective of the field of business you are in, there will always be employees who are particularly talented and useful, so it is extremely important to hold on to them in your team.
 Recognize talent early on and try to hold on to them as best as you can.